Michael Harris II Player Props: Braves vs. Pirates

 Michael Harris II At The Plate

+- In 65.9% of his 88 games this season, Harris II has picked up at least one hit.
+He's also had 18 multi-hit games.

-- He has gone deep in 10.3% of his games this year, and 3.4% of his trips to the plate.
+- He has gone deep in nine games this season (10.2%), leaving the park in 3.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.